thatdavidguy/ASL-keyboard/README.md

 We just use PIL and tkinter

 # How it works (code)
-We use two .txt files to store the configurations of the hand.
+We used two .txt files to store the configurations of the hand.
 Tkinter takes care of all the UI (pain).
 PIL is used to process images.